Tayyaba2287/multinational-retail-data-centralisation246/README.md

 3. A common issue that was arising during extracting, cleaning and uploading the data was circular imports.
 I learnt that I should reorganise my code so that the import statement is not at the top, rather under the definition or method or in the "if __name__ == "__main__":" statement.
 This helped to remove any circular import errors.
 4. Another issue that arised was during the extracting stage of the store data, where I had to extract the data from a API to connect and retrieve data.
 This was difficult as i kept making silly errors which in turn gave me errors such as error status 500.
 I learnt how to debug these issues by printing out the error code, so that I know from which side the error is occuring.
 I also used if and then stement in my code to figure out what exactly is going wrong my code.
 5. I learnt how to connect with my local postgresql database and upload panda data frames as tables inside the sales_db database.
+6. I learnt how to create the star_based schema.

 ## Installation instructions